← Back to Library

 Kuwait 1991: When Burning Oil Was a War Crime

 This is not the first time the Persian Gulf region has choked on oil smoke.
 In early 1991, as Iraqi forces retreated from Kuwait under coalition bombardment, Saddam Hussein's troops ignited nearly 700 Kuwaiti oil wells.
-According to historical records of the event, approximately five million barrels of oil burned daily.
+According to historical records, approximately five million barrels of oil burned daily.
 The town of al-Ahmadi experienced near-total darkness for months.
 Oil droplets and soot coated every exposed surface.
 Black rain fell.
+Acid rain followed.
+Civilians and soldiers alike reported respiratory illness, skin problems, and lasting health effects.

 U.S. officials and media were unambiguous: this was environmental terrorism.
 A war crime.
 An act of barbarism against both the Kuwaiti people and the natural world.
 Scholars and journalists documented it as one of the worst man-made environmental disasters in history.
 The framing was consistent and firm.
 When the enemy does it, burning oil fields is an atrocity.